 His son, John III, became brother-in-law of the Roman Catholic king of Poland.
 This meant that John's son, Sigismund, was raised a Roman Catholic.
 So, John was a sympathizer who did whatever he could for his wife's and his son's religion.
 As a result, he tried to fuse the two religions together and make a new religion; Lutheranism & Catholicism, that is.

 Next came John III's Roman Catholic son ascending to the throne of Sweden.
 He was also the head of state of the Polish-Lithuanian Commonwealth, dating back to 1587.
 He was zealous for Catholicism.
 Actually, he was zealous for tradition, being that it was traditional to be a Roman Catholic Swede for a few centuries.
-He ascended to his Swedish father's throne, in 1592, as Sigismund III Vasa.
+He ascended to his Swedish father's throne, in 1592, being crowned Sigismund III Vasa.
 He was also titled, Grand Duke of Finland and Grand Duke of Lithuania.

 Do not be deceived.
 Lutheranism was spread by the sword and the shedding of blood.

 Sigismund created the Polish-Swedish Union.
 So, he would spend time in Poland that needed to be spent in Sweden.
 Next in the timeline came a 1593 declaration by certain clergymen by which Sweden was declared to be a Lutheran nation.
 (See: Uppsala Meeting.)
-Sigismund's uncle was in attendance, and he would become Sigismund greatest opponent, even taking the Swedish thrown from Sigismund, in 1599.
+Sigismund's uncle was in attendance, and he would become Sigismund's greatest opponent, even taking the Swedish thrown from Sigismund, in 1599.
 The People of Sweden did NOT have a vote on the issue.

 When Sigismund was deposed, he was given six months to send his son, Ladislaus IV, to Sweden, provided that the boy would be raised Protestant there.
 Well, Ladislaus' policy was Religious Tolerance.
 While king of Sweden, he spent his time as founder of the Polish Commonwealth Navy, patron of the arts, and Czar of Russia.
 He was elected by the 7 Boyars, after his army captured Moscow.
 His immediate successors would be Roman Catholic, none the less.